 Certainly there have been enormous changes at the resort – the main Casa Nipa has an extra four bedrooms, there are now three dormitories with a total of 99 beds, extra pavilions, outside toilets and showers, and so on.
 Still, she has managed to keep the rural feel and it is certainly not 5-star in western terms.

 Kit’s team had worked hard to set up facilities for the expected 100 people.
-One of the pavilions was set up for dining, a stage had been built and sound equipment installed, kitchen facilities were provided and a place to wash up.

 The beach was as delightful as we remembered.
 Marilyn and I had a swim before dinner but everyone else thought we were daft.
 Filipino Rotarians like nothing better than sitting around talking.
 I confess that I find this part of socializing hard and I avoid it if I can.